rtCamp/docs.rtcamp.com/rtmedia/features/shortcodes/old-shortcodes/index.markdown

   * photos

-specifies the type of media to display.
+Specifies the type of media to display.
 More than one type can be specified using comma separation.
 For eg, to show music _and_ video

     [[bpmedia type="music,video"]]